ProtoInfoMax: Prototypical Networks with Mutual Information Maximization for Out-of-Domain Detection: Experiments

 \paragraph{Reliability Diagram} Reliability diagram \cite{niculescu2005predicting,Guo2017Calibration} depicts gaps between accuracy and model confidence.
 The larger the gap, the less calibrated the model is.
-That is, either the model is being under-confident or over-confident on estimating the winning predicted class labels.
+That is, either the model is being underconfident or overconfident on estimating the winning predicted class labels.
 We use Expected \textbf{Calibration Error (ECE)} \cite{naeini2015obtaining,Guo2017Calibration} to summarize the difference in expectation between confidence and accuracy (gaps) across all bins.
-We use similarity score $d$ as model confidence measure, following relevant work on distance-based prototypical learning \cite{Xing2020DistanceBased}.
+We use similarity score $d$ as a model confidence measure, following relevant work on distance-based prototypical learning \cite{Xing2020DistanceBased}.